symfony/symfony-docs/book/security.rst

 error page for the user.
 See :doc:`/cookbook/controller/error_pages` for more information.

-Since Symfony uses the first access control rule it matches, a URL like ``/admin/users/new`` will match the first rule and require only the ``ROLE_SUPER_ADMIN`` role.
+Since Symfony2 uses the first access control rule it matches, a URL like ``/admin/users/new`` will match the first rule and require only the ``ROLE_SUPER_ADMIN`` role.
 Any URL like ``/admin/blog`` will match the second rule and require ``ROLE_ADMIN``.